apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 You can release each provider package separately, but due to voting and release overhead we try to group releases of provider packages together.

-# Regular provider packages versioning
+# Provider packages versioning

-We are using the [SEMVER](https://semver.org/) versioning scheme for the regular packages.
+We are using the [SEMVER](https://semver.org/) versioning scheme for the provider packages.
 This is in order to give the users confidence about maintaining backwards compatibility in the new releases of those packages.

 Details about maintaining the SEMVER version are going to be discussed and implemented in [the related issue](https://github.com/apache/airflow/issues/11425)

-# Prepare Regular Providers (RC)
+# Prepare Regular Provider packages (RC)

 ## Generate release notes